gabriberetti/Asteroids-Game/README.md

 # Asteroids Game

-A classic Asteroids arcade game built with HTML5 Canvas and JavaScript.
+A classic Asteroids arcade game built with HTML5 and JavaScript.

 ## 🎮 Play the Game